sonata-nfv/son-monitor-probe/op_mon/README.md

-# son-vim-openstack-probe
+# VIM probe

-Sonata's vim monitoring client is used in order to gather monitoring data from VIM infrastructure (openstack) and push them to monitoring server
+[5GTango](http://5gtango.eu)/[Sonata](http://sonata-nfv.eu) vim monitoring client is used in order to gather monitoring data from VIM infrastructure (openstack) and push them to monitoring server

 Supported monitoring metrics are:
  * Total/used Cores